-For the base case (current emission levels), maximum 1-hour incremental (above background) O3 concentrations at offsite receptor locations are predicted to be about 21 ppb at the middle of the south fence line (Figure 4.1-1).
-For 10 years in the future, maximum 1-hour incremental O3 concentrations are predicted to be 34 ppb, again in the middle of the south fence line.
-These maximums are predicted to occur when wind speed is low (~0.5 m/s [1.1 mi/hr]) and the wind blows from the north, corresponding to an alignment of multiple O3 rings with the wind direction (see Figure 1.1-1).
-The isopleth plots of the modeling results (Figure 4.1-1) show that the maximum concentrations are confined to very near the site fence line; 1-hour O3 incremental concentration offsite drops to less than 8 ppb within 0.8 km (0.5 mi) from the fence line.
-Many of the higher O_3 incremental concentrations (e.g., >10 ppb) would take place when the wind speed is low (~1.4 m/s [3.1 mi/hr]) and/or when winds blow mostly from the north or secondarily from the west.
-Under these wind conditions, higher concentrations would occur at the south and east fence lines where O_3 rings are closer to the fence line and sometimes more than one ring is lined up with the wind direction, which causes more site-generated O_3 to move to the fence line.
-At lower wind speeds, fumigated O_3 stays in the ring longer and has a better chance of being taken up, bound, or deactivated by the plants, although these processes are not considered in the modeling.
-Modeled O_3 incremental concentrations tend to be higher when wind speeds are low because of limited air dispersion.
+speed is low (~1.4 m/s [3.1 mi/hr]) and/or when winds blow mostly from the north or secondarily from the west.
+Under these wind conditions, higher concentrations would occur at the south and east fence lines where O3 rings are closer to the fence line and sometimes more than one ring is lined up with the wind direction, which causes more site-generated O3 to move to the fence line.
+At lower wind speeds, fumigated O3 stays in the ring longer and has a better chance of being taken up, bound, or deactivated by the plants, although these processes are not considered in the modeling.
+Modeled O3 incremental concentrations tend to be higher when wind speeds are low because of limited air dispersion.
 During these times, monitoring data indicate that background levels tend to be lower, because transport of regional O3 and O3 precursors into the area seems to be limited.
 For example, higher modeled increments from site emissions (e.g., >5 ppb) are predicted to occur at lower average wind speeds of 2 m/s (4.5 mi/hr) or less, along with winds from the north or the west.
 At these times, average background concentrations are recorded at about 35 ppb.